sait-wbdv/fall-2021/src/assignments/cpnt200/Assignment-5.md

 ---

 ## Instructions
 Add dynamic templating power to your site with v-for, v-model, v-if and v-on are all commonly used.
-Use v-for and your choice of one of the others.
+Use v-for and 2 other directives that were not used in assignment 4 on a website.

 You will ned to use each of these once